 Sepsis is considered a silent critical illness that can lead to organ damage and even death.
-In this installment, we identify tools for detecting sepsis before it is too late.
+In this installment, we identify tools for detecting the illness before it is too late.

 What is Sepsis?